 Your learning opportunities extend well beyond the classroom and even beyond the Hill, and may include internships, student research, study abroad, cooperative programs, or the honors program.

 Always asking ‘why' was a key part of my Hampden-Sydney experience — being pushed to discover more.Marshall Manson ’96, CEO, Ogilvy & Mather UK

-In addition to offering over 25 majors toward a Bachelor of Arts or Bachelor of Science degree, Hampden-Sydney College has expanded learning opportunities on and off campus, and in and out of the classroom to enrich the college experience for its graduates and prepare them for a successful career ahead.
+In addition to offering 27 majors toward a Bachelor of Arts or Bachelor of Science degree, Hampden-Sydney College has expanded learning opportunities on and off campus — and in and out of the classroom — to enrich the college experience for its graduates and prepare them for successful careers.

 Students may receive academic credit for internship-related work produced in their academic fields of study.
 Such internships combine work done normally in the summer with on-going course work and the production of a substantial research paper on a related issue.